Kesehet/CustomFileManager/README.md

 xyz.com/create_file
 ```
   and save the id to be able to download it back from the server.
--To download a file, visit
+- To download a file, visit
 ```
 xyz.com/download/[ID_OF_THE_FILE]
 ```